Edinho (footballer, born July 1982)

-Arnaldo Edi Lopes da Silva (born 7 July 1982), known as Edinho, is a Portuguese professional footballer who plays as a striker.
+Arnaldo Edi Lopes da Silva (born 7 July 1982), known as Edinho, is a Portuguese former professional footballer who played as a striker.

 Over 11 seasons, he appeared in 185 Primeira Liga matches and scored a total of 49 goals for Braga (two spells), Paços de Ferreira, Vitória de Setúbal (twice) Marítimo, Académica and Feirense.
 He also played professionally in Greece, Spain and Turkey.

 Edinho won six caps for Portugal in five years.

 Club career

 Edinho was born in Aveiro, of Guinea-Bissauan descent.
-After making his professional debut with S.C.
-Braga, and playing there without much impact, he served two loans from 2005 to 2007; in the second, he scored six goals for Gil Vicente F.C. in the second division.
+After making his professional debut with Braga, and playing there without much impact, he served two loans from 2005 to 2007; in the second, he scored six goals for Gil Vicente in the Segunda Liga.

-Edinho was released by Braga prior to the start of the 2007–08 season, joining Vitória F.C. in the Primeira Liga.
-In January 2008, he was loaned to AEK Athens F.C. in Greece; not an undisputed starter at the former, he put up impressive performances for the latter in his first months, managing to net in five straight games, against Skoda Xanthi F.C. at home (3–0), at OFI Crete FC (1–4), at home against Aris Thessaloniki FC (1–1) and away against Apollon Kalamarias FC (0–1), topping it with another in the 4–0 rout of arch-rivals Olympiacos FC.
+Edinho was released by Braga prior to the start of the 2007–08 season, joining Vitória de Setúbal in the Primeira Liga.
+In January 2008, he was loaned to AEK Athens in Greece; not an undisputed starter at the former, he put up impressive performances for the latter in his first months, managing to net in five straight games, against Skoda Xanthi at home (3–0), at OFI Crete (4–1), at home against Aris (1–1) and away against Apollon Kalamarias (1–0), topping it with another in the 4–0 rout of arch-rivals Olympiacos.

-On 6 May 2008, the move to AEK was made permanent in a €500,000 deal and Edinho started the new campaign in fashion, scoring once and winning a penalty kick against Panathinaikos F.C. in a 2–1 home win, in the first derby of the year.
+On 6 May 2008, the move to AEK was made permanent in a €500,000 deal and Edinho started the new campaign in fashion, scoring once and winning a penalty kick against Panathinaikos in a 2–1 home win, in the first derby of the year.

-Edinho signed with Málaga CF on 17 July 2009, for €900,000.
-After being irregularly used in the first half of the season, he was loaned for five months to PAOK FC in a return to Greece, with an option to make the move permanent for €1.2 million at its closure.
+Edinho signed with Málaga on 17 July 2009, for €900,000.
+After being irregularly used in the first half of the season, he was loaned for five months to PAOK in a return to Greece, with an option to make the move permanent for €1.2 million at its closure.
 He scored his first goal for the club in a 1–0 victory at Olympiacos, but returned to Andalusia in June 2010.